- How to Connect the JetAppointment Plugin to Google Calendar

 3 Step — Adding the Google Calendar module

-Click the “Add another module” button, insert the “Google Calendar” module and choose the “Create an Event” action.
+Click the “Add another module” button and insert the “Google Calendar” module.

 Click the “Add” button near the Connection bar and connect Integromat to the Gmail account.
 Select your login for the Primary Calendar as the Calendar ID.
 As Event Name, choose as many items as you want, like price, user name and surname, user email, and so on.
 They will be shown in the Google Calendar slots as additional information about appointments.
 The item names are assimilated with the field names from the form that is connected with the Webhook.
 Drag and drop slot item to the Start Date field and slotEnd item to the End Date field.